 A survey of the Australian medical workforce over 2008-2009 reported that a quarter of respondents had suffered from repeated episodes of bullying and harassment.
 Senior doctors (including consultants and registrars) were the perpetrators in 44% of cases.

 It must also be remembered that doctors are not the only bullies (or victims) in the healthcare system.
-All strata of hospital life may be involved – from higher managers to nurses and orderlies – nobody is immune.
+All strata of hospital life may be involved – from higher managers to nurses and orderlies – and nobody is immune.

 Is it speciality dependent?